 Simple Explanation of Recycled Polypropylene (PP)

-Recycling polypropylene brings many environmental and economic benefits.
+Recycling PP plastic brings both environmental and economic benefits:

-Learn More : Virgin vs Recycled Polypropylene: Key Quality Differences
+Learn More : Virgin vs Recycled Polypropylene: What You Need to Know

-The PP plastic recycling process involves several important steps:
+The PP recycling process involves several key steps:

-- Collection and Separation: PP waste is collected from various sources such as households, industries, and commercial facilities.
+- Collection & Sorting: PP waste is collected from various sources such as households, industries, and commercial facilities.
 The waste is then separated based on the type of plastic to ensure the purity of the recycled material.

 - Cleaning: PP waste is washed to remove contaminants such as dirt, oil, labels and food residue.
 This cleaning process is important to improve the quality and purity of the recycled material.